fcarlucc/Welfare-is-On/README.md

 WellfareIsOn is a challenge that aims to innovate the Wellfare website of Leonardo, and this is our creation: **Well4You**.

+📸 Project images and mockups can be found in:
+/Documentazione/immagini/*

 ## Project Overview

 Well4You is a modernized and scalable web application designed to enhance the welfare services provided by Leonardo.
 The project utilizes a microservices architecture to ensure flexibility and scalability, with a backend developed in Spring Boot, a PostgreSQL database, and Docker for containerization.
 The frontend is built using TypeScript and Angular, and the application is designed to be secure and efficient.